urban-1/lazylog/docs/source/README.rst

 most probably need a log-file!
 If your application is a CLI one, probably the end-user should not be seeing all the debugging info, but warnings and errors only.
-Python logging facility supports multiple handlers working simultaneously and ``simplelog`` allows you to use this feature hassle-free.
+Python logging facility supports multiple handlers working simultaneously and ``lazylog`` allows you to use this feature hassle-free.
 To define a file logger do:

 ::